GatlingX/ggun-docs/README.md

 ## ♨️ Community

-Join our [Telegram Community](https://t.me/sentoutech)!
-We are here to answer questions and help you get the most out of Gatling Gun.
+Join our [Telegram Community](https://t.me/+DwI1FhzS6hxkZmI0)!
+We are here to answer questions and help you get the most out of GatlingGun.